HamzaDevDz/Relevance/README.md

 # Relevance - Social Media Prototype

 Welcome to the Relevance repository!
-This project is a small-scale social media website prototype split into client and server components, built using ReactJS, TailwindCSS, SocketIO, ExpressJS, and MongoDB.
+This project is a small-scale social media website prototype split into client and server components, built using ReactJS, Redux-Toolkit, TailwindCSS, SocketIO, ExpressJS, and MongoDB.

 ## Getting Started